gregdumb/handy-tab/readme.md

 ### Features:
 * Add/delete shortcut links for easy access to commonly used sites
 * Set custom images for your shortcuts
-* Shortcuts sync across logged-in chrome sessions
+* Shortcuts sync across logged-in Chrome sessions
 * Includes links to Chrome Settings, History, and Extensions

 Created by [Greg Brisebois](https://gregbrisebois.com)